git/git.github.io/rev_news/drafts/edition-69.md

   Git ["unpack trees"](https://github.com/git/git/blob/master/unpack-trees.c)
-  to keep the index, working directory and HEAD consistent, but also how [`fork` and `exec`](https://en.wikipedia.org/wiki/Fork%E2%80%93exec) calls work and especially how to debug such spawned process using GDB and LLDB.
+  to keep the index, working directory and HEAD consistent, but also how [`fork` and `exec`](https://en.wikipedia.org/wiki/Fork%E2%80%93exec) calls work and especially how to debug such spawned processes using GDB and LLDB.

 * What are you doing on the Git project these days, and why?